 Servicemember interns supporting the establishment of robust local food networks

-With the close support of our strategic partners in each region, pilot projects are being developed to support local organic food farms, utilizing internships for exiting military servicemembers through the DOD’s SkillBridge program.
+With the close support of our strategic partners in each region, pilot projects are being developed to support local organic food farms, utilizing internships for exiting military servicemembers through the DOW’s SkillBridge program.
 At the same time servicemember interns receive training and education in organic agriculture, they will also be introduced to a variety of jobs in related industries – soil restoration and composting services, plant nurseries, landscape design, and water quality restoration, to name a few.

 Interns are recruited from military installations proximal to training sites, with temporary housing provided if necessary.
-Once these pilot programs are operational (GOAL: Summer 2024), and best practices established; additional sites, industry/nonprofit partners and billets for servicemember internships will become available.
+Once these pilot programs are operational (GOAL: Summer 2026), and best practices established; additional sites, industry/nonprofit partners and billets for servicemember internships will become available.

 Space coast, fl

-Development and installation of a permaculture food forest for ecotourism boutique resort in Grant, FL.
+(Nearest installation: Patrick Space Force Base)Development and installation of a permaculture food forest for ecotourism boutique resort in Grant, FL.

 Gulf Coast, fl

-Installation and management of permaculture food forest for agricultural vocational training school; distribution of agricultural crops produced to local community via farmers’ markets and food banks.
+(Nearest Installation: Marine Corps Base Camp Pendleton)Installation and management of permaculture food forest for agricultural vocational training school; distribution of agricultural crops produced to local community via farmers’ markets and food banks.

 OAHU, HAWAI'I